CE-Programming/toolchain/readme.md

 You can join us on the IRC/EFNet server `#ez80-dev` if you have any questions. ([ask for help](http://chat.efnet.org:9090/?nick=sdk-user&channels=%23ez80-dev&Login=Login))

-## Building
+## Building on linux and macOS

 These steps are only if you wish to help with development of the toolchain.

-If you are using Windows, [mingw+msys](http://www.mingw.org) is required for building.

-If you are using Linux or macOS, [wine](https://www.winehq.org) is required for building.
+On linux and macOS, [wine](https://www.winehq.org) is required for building.

 Clone the repo: (Note the --recursive option)